-The Student Executive comprises students from Year 9-13 is supervised/guided by a staff member.
-Student voice is very important to us and we ask this group for advice and comment on a range of topics.
+The Student Executive comprises students from Year 9-13 and is facilitated by a staff member.
+Student voice is very important to us and we ask this group for advice and to comment on a range of topics.
 Students apply for this role each year through an online application process overseen by the Within School Teacher in charge of Leadership.
-In 2021 the group worked on developing a student wellbeing model and continue to oversee and run the annual Student Voice Proposal process.